Tasks: Ideation, Research and Design. Design artifacts include user flows, IA diagrams, research summaries, sketches and

 Retrofitting provided a cost-effective approach to modify our desktop design for different devices.
 This helped us improve our marketing and product development across all customer touch points including improved SEO, simplified analytics and reporting, and establishing a single code base.

-Retrofitting a desktop site is not the ideal solution but not only did it deliver an optimized experience for our users, we gained a competitive advantage in our online marketplace without breaking the bank.
+Retrofitting a desktop site is not the ideal solution but not only did it deliver an optimized experience for our customers but we also gained a competitive advantage in our online marketplace without breaking the bank.
 Most of all, it put us on the path to future-proofing our experience.

 Tasks: Ideation, Research and Design.
 Design artifacts included sketches, wireframes and mockups

 The objective was to modernize the brand experience and differentiate the business from other competitors in the used car marketplace.
 We accomplished this by infusing consistency and Calvin’s essence as a superior business owner within the brand identity and designing a digital experience that supersedes the competition.
 Additional design deliverables included a style guide, a new logo and business cards.

 I had Calvin work through a creative brief so that we understood the goals, success and outcome of the redesign.
 It took a couple sessions to discuss what we were building.
 After a couple iterations, we settled on a direction leading to deliverables that included a redesign of his website.

 Budget and time constraints prevented the build of a responsive experience but the design process and approach accounted for a scalable solution.
 When Calvin has the budget he can create a mobile experience without much effort.